nattabhat/nattabat.data_analytics/README.md

 2. What, if anything, increases the likelihood of someone leaving the organisation?
 3. Are there any indicators of poor engagement scores?
 4. Corrected for seniority, expertise and experience, do we have a gender pay gap

+Is there anything that increases the number of sick days in this company?
+The answer is yes, there is, which is the number of special projects.

+From my findings.
+People who have done some special projects tend to have more sick days, but this trend could only apply to some departments, which are IT/IS, Admin Offices, and Software Engineering.
+The Production and Sales department also have a significant number of sick days too, there is a reason behind it and I will talk about it later.

+My assumption for the theory is that special projects drive sick days because the employee who did the special project has to spend more time and effort to get it done.
+They might have to work overtime, have more stress, or not have lunch and dinner.
+All of these could lead to them getting sick.

+For the production department, this company is an electrical product company.
+My assumption is their work is labor work, they might have to stand for hours without rest before finishing their shift, some of them could have back pain or health problems from doing that, so they took a leave

+For the sales department, their work might involve traveling a lot because they have to sell the company’s products.
+So they might be exhausted or get sick from traveling from place to place.